mattmuroya/calculator_test_selenium/README.md

 ### Test Suites

-Test suites contain the actual test scripts and are placed in the root directory.
-Each test suite file imports one or more page object classes from the `pages` directory, then uses the interaction methods from the page class to define the test cases to be executed on those pages.
-Each test case can be executed any number of times with different sets of parameters (defined at the bottom file) to cover different data scenarios.
+Test suite files contain the actual test scripts and are placed in the root directory.
+Each test suite imports one or more page object classes from the `pages` directory, then uses the interaction methods from that page to define the test cases.
+Each test case can be executed multiple times with different sets of parameters (defined at the bottom file).

-The sample test suite `test_calculator.py` imports the `CalculatorPage` page and defines just one test function `test_calculator_operations`.
-This test is then added to the `execute_tests` block at the bottom of the page, where you can define one or more sets of parameters for this test.
-When you execute `test_calculator.py`, the script will run `test_calculator_operations` one time for each set of parameters you've defined.
+The sample test suite `test_calculator.py` imports the `CalculatorPage` page and defines just one test `test_calculator_operations`.
+To include a test definition in the actual execution, you must add it to the `execute_tests` block at the bottom of the page along with one or more sets of parameters to be run with that test.
+When you run `test_calculator.py`, the script executes each test one time for each set of parameters associated with that test.

 ### Utils